 3. Bocanada

 Bocanada is a wine bar that only seats 20 people, and this physical proximity creates an almost spontaneous party atmosphere, but this is not its only charm.
-This small restaurant is also a culinary Pop up, its owner, sommelier Amanda Leite, is in charge of the wine selection and invites distinguished chefs to take the reins of this kitchen from time to time.
-Among the latest to participate is the chef of Gofio, a Canarian restaurant in Madrid that has been awarded a michelin star.
+This small place is also a culinary pop up, its owner, sommelier Amanda Leite, is in charge of the wine selection and invites distinguished chefs to take the reins of this kitchen from time to time.
+Among the latest to participate is the chef of Gofio, a Michelin-starred Canarian restaurant in Madrid.

 📍 Calle del León, 5 (Barrio de las Letras)